-Flutter and React native are exceptionally well-supported platforms for hybrid mobile application development.
+There are many advantages of Flutter over React Native.
+Flutter and React Native are exceptionally well-supported platforms for hybrid mobile application development.
 Flutter is built and supported by Google.
-React Native by facebook.
+React Native by Facebook.
 Both, would be acceptable tools to develop a hybrid application, however Flutter based on our experience, may offer some advantages.

 - Flutter uses the Dart framework which has most of the major components required for development built in, making for a far more comprehensive framework.
 The result is that the framework requires less additional code to bridge communication with the phone’s native modules.